amarder/locovote/frontend/src/analysis/cambridge-public-schools.md

 <div class="tip" label="Key Question">

-**Based on the data we have, which schools in Cambridge should we be looking up to / which schools have room for improvement?**
+**Based on the data we have, which schools in Cambridge should we be looking up to, and which schools have room for improvement?**

 </div>